synbioz/redspot-redmine-plugin/developer.md

 ## Update

-When you update the VueJS App, run :
+When you update the VueJS App, change the plugin version in VERSION.

+Then :
 ```
 rake build
 ```